-Delicious and drool worthy Moong Dal ka Halwa is a must-have winter delight!
-A popular Indian sweet made with yellow lentils, milk, sugar and nuts.
+Delicious and drool-worthy Moong Dal ka Halwa is a must-have winter delight!
+A favorite Indian sweet made with yellow lentils, milk, sugar and, nuts.

 The tradition of eating dessert after having a meal holds a special place in Indian cuisine.
 At the end of a yummy dinner, there is always a sweet treat for the guests.
 And what could be better than a homemade Moong Dal ka Halwa.

 Moong dal halwa is a rich yet lip-smacking sweet from the state of Rajasthan.
 My first experience with this halwa was at a cousins wedding.
 It was a cold winter night, and a huge queue was lined up in front of the stall for this halwa.
 And believe me, it was worth the wait.
 This winter delicacy was –

 - and every bite that you take in, leaves you craving more.

 It was sooooo good and utterly irresistible!